coders-info/modular-code/README.md

 WebStream is a rapid prototyping, playing and learning environment for web development.
 Extends the JavaScripts language with Stream Thinking and libraries for building asyncron, decentralized, modular applications.
 Web Stream a continuous improving by a flowing stream;

+### Modular schema definition for Digital Twin definition

++ [metamodule.org](https://docs.metamodule.org/) is a specification of metamodules, for defition of any: process, service, software, role in a team….

+### Digital Twin Service

++ [twinizer.com](http://www.twinizer.com) is a SaaS generator of modular digital twin definition based on [metamodule.org](https://docs.metamodule.org/).
+Once we define the organisation as a network of metamodules, then we have a digital representation, a so-called digital twin: the digital twin